Best Beaches in St. Maarten: A Local's Guide to 12 Stunning Shores

 Getting there: Near the Dutch-French border.
 Steps cut into the cliff lead down from the parking area.

-Insider tip: Visit in late afternoon.
+Local tip: Visit in late afternoon.
 The golden light on those cliffs makes for photos you will not get anywhere else.

 Beach-Hopping by Tour